-1 The material builds upon itself rapidly!
-Keep up on a daily basis.

-2 Internalizing math goes in stages.
-Do the homework and prepare for quizzes!

-3 Try to think of why each method works and why it applies!
+- 1. The material builds upon itself rapidly!
+Keep up on a daily basis. - 2.
+Internalizing math goes in stages.
+Prepare for quizzes! - 3.
+Try to think of why each method works and why it applies!
 As the semester goes on, that will be much easier to remember than specific formulas.